Home Courses Enroll FAQ About

 A sample lesson from our Cinematography Course...

 Digital cameras have become very affordable with broadcast quality cameras starting at under $1,000.
-The very best cameras cost over $100,000.
+The very best cameras cost over $75,000.
 Essentially, there is a camera for every budget.
-When looking for a camera, consider the features previously discussed:
+When looking for a camera, consider these features:

 • 4k (Red Digital Cinema)